Orientation of orbital planes of planetary systems detected in microlensing campaigns: The distribution of position angles

 \subsection{A simple ansatz for an anisotropic distribution}

 Now, let us assume that a preferential orientation $\hat{R}$ exists for the orbital angular momenta of the planets.
-If we denote by $i$ the inclination of the angular momentum of an individual planet with respect to the preferred direction $\hat R$, an isotropic distribution would be uniform in $\mathrm{d} \cos i$.
-We parameterize a generic deviation from isotropy by the following simple ansatz
+If we denote by $i$ the inclination of the angular momentum of an individual planet with respect to the preferred direction $\hat R$, an isotropic distribution would be uniform in $\mathrm{d}\cos i$.
+We parameterize a generic deviation from isotropy by the von Mises-Fisher distribution, which is commonly used in anisotropy problems

 If the anisotropy parameter $q$ vanishes, we recover an isotropic distribution independent of $\cos i$.
 As $q$ grows, the distribution favors inclinations close to $i=0$ more and more.
-For $q\geq 1$, angular momenta orthogonal to $\hat R$ become impossible.
-Such ansatz is not derived from any particular physical mechanism inducing anisotropy in the orbital planets, but is simple enough that all calculations can be performed analytically and it is representative of any reasonable intermediate situations between the isotropic $q=0$ and the fully aligned $q\rightarrow \infty$ extreme cases.
+Such ansatz is representative of any reasonable intermediate situations between the isotropic $q=0$ and the fully aligned $q\rightarrow \infty$ extreme cases.
+Fig. \ref{Fig dNdcosi} shows the von Mises-Fisher distribution for different values of $q$.